ANL-CESAR/XSBench/README.txt

 PAPI     = no
 VEC_INFO = no

-Optimization enables the -O3 optimzation flag.
+Optimization enables the -O3 optimization flag.

 Debugging enables the -g flag.

-Profling enables the -pg flag.
+Profiling enables the -pg flag.

 MPI enables MPI support in the code.